NSO-developer/nso-gitbook/nokia-sros_nc/README.md

         starting any of the specified roots will then be processed.

+      - details <empty>

+        Display schema details like must/when expression, leafrefs and leafref targets.

       - config <true|false> (default true)

         Set to false to display non config nodes in the schema.
 Note: scope will in this case be